Salisbury Square development by the City of London Corporation in London EC4.

-The proposals see a flagship eighteen courtroom facility and a new state-of-the-art headquarters for the City of London Police, along with a commercial development that will help fund the scheme.
+The proposals see the development of three new buildings and an improved public realm.
+The buildings include a flagship eighteen courtroom facility and a new state-of-the-art headquarters for the City of London Police, along with a commercial development that will help fund the scheme.

 The new building brings together the Civil Court, Mayor’s and City of London Court and City of London Magistrates’ Court, along with Crown Court hearing rooms.
 The design of this flagship legal building is intended to create a substantial civic presence on Fleet Street.

 A large public entrance foyer from Fleet Street will include a “processional” staircase.
 Reflecting both the history and the importance of the building’s function.

 This is a commercial development to the south of the site, facing onto Whitefriars Street.